vedanshrajput10-lang/Terralens/README.md

 - **Multi-language Support** — Full UI translation across Hindi, English, and Hinglish, switchable anytime via the language toggle
 - **Photo Storage** — Field and diary photos are uploaded to [Cloudinary](https://cloudinary.com/) for permanent, reliable hosting
 - **GPS Auto-fill** — One-tap location capture using the browser's Geolocation API
-- **Per-device Identity** — Each device gets a private, anonymous ID so a farmer's data stays their own, without requiring login/signup

 ---